Save Smarter With Certificates

 - Retirement: Although you’ve probably already been saving up for retirement with 401(k)s or IRAs, a certificate can be a great low risk option to add into your mix.
 This can be especially useful the closer you get to retirement and the more cautious you’ll want to be with your funds.

 Certificates offer a great way to crank up your savings, but you can also consider other options depending on your needs.
 If you want the flexibility to make transfers and withdrawals while still earning a higher rate, a money market might be a better fit.
 As your credit union, we’re here to help you reach your savings goals.
-Check out our current rates and open an account online.
+View our current rates or open an account online.